Join the harvest:

-Brooklyn Grange’s CSA is a direct connection between our rooftop farms and your kitchen, offering members a seasonal share of the food we grow right here in New York City.
+Brooklyn Grange’s Community Supported Agriculture (CSA) program is a direct connection between our rooftop farms and your kitchen, offering members a seasonal share of the food we grow right here in New York City.

 Our CSA features a rotating selection of vegetables and herbs grown with care on our rooftops, harvested at peak freshness and shaped by the natural rhythms of the season.
 Each share reflects what is thriving in the fields at that moment, inviting members to cook creatively, eat more seasonally, and experience the full diversity of what a New York City farm can produce.
 By joining the CSA, members become part of a living agricultural system, one that supports local farming, strengthens the city’s food ecosystem, and celebrates the beauty of eating food that is grown close to home.
 It is a simple, meaningful way to stay connected to where your food comes from, to the seasons, and to the community that makes urban farming possible at Brooklyn Grange.